-Prior to assuming this position, from 2008-2017, he was the founding Dean and Distinguished Professor of Law, and Raymond Pryke Professor of First Amendment Law, at the University of California, Irvine School of Law.
-Before that, he was the Alston and Bird Professor of Law and Political Science at Duke University from 2004-2008, and from 1983-2004 was a professor at the University of Southern California Law School, including as the Sydney M. Irmas Professor of Public Interest Law, Legal Ethics, and Political Science.
+Prior to assuming this position, from 2008-2017, he was the founding Dean and Distinguished Professor of Law, and Raymond Pryke Professor of First Amendment Law, at University of California, Irvine School of Law.
+Before that he was the Alston and Bird Professor of Law and Political Science at Duke University from 2004-2008, and from 1983-2004 was a professor at the University of Southern California Law School, including as the Sydney M. Irmas Professor of Public Interest Law, Legal Ethics, and Political Science.
 From 1980-1983, he was an assistant professor at DePaul College of Law.

 He also is the author of more than 200 law review articles.
 He is a contributing writer for the Opinion section of the Los Angeles Times, and writes regular columns for the Sacramento Bee, the ABA Journal and the Daily Journal, and frequent op-eds in newspapers across the country.
 He frequently argues appellate cases, including in the United States Supreme Court.

 In 2016, he was named a fellow of the American Academy of Arts and Sciences.
 In 2017, National Jurist magazine again named Dean Chemerinsky as the most influential person in legal education in the United States.
-In January 2021, he was named President-elect of the Association of American Law Schools.
+In 2022, he is the President of the Association of American Law Schools.

 B.S., Northwestern University (1975)